AndyFul/Hard_Configurator/README.md

 13. Turning ON/OFF  all above restrictions.
 14. Saving chosen restrictions as defaults.
 15. Loading defaults.
+16. Choosing GUI skin.

 All above (except forcing Smartscreen check) can be done by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.
-Most of above reg tweaks are well known, and can be found easily by googling.
+Most of above reg tweaks are well known, and can be found easily.

 Forcing SmartScreen check can be very useful, because normally the SmartScreen Filter in Windows 8+ allows many vectors of infection listed below: